jmatthiesen/netaivideoanalyzer/README.md

 You can try the [Azure pricing calculator](https://azure.com/e/2176802ea14941e4959eae8ad335aeb5) for the resources:

-- Azure OpenAI Service: S0 tier, gpt-4o-mini model.
+* Azure OpenAI Service: S0 tier, gpt-4o-mini model.
 Pricing is based on token count.
 [Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/)
+* Azure Container App: Consumption tier with 0.5 CPU, 1GiB memory/storage.
+Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
+[Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
+* Azure Container Registry: Basic tier.
+[Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
+* Log analytics: Pay-as-you-go tier.
+Costs based on data ingested.
+[Pricing](https://azure.microsoft.com/pricing/details/monitor/)

+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ### Security Guidelines

-This template uses Azure OpenAI Services with ApiKey and [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for authenticating to the Azure OpenAI service.
+Samples in this templates uses Azure OpenAI Services with ApiKey and [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for authenticating to the Azure OpenAI service.

+The [Aspire + Blazor sample](./docs/blazordemo.md) uses Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for authenticating to the Azure OpenAI service.

+Additionally, we have added a [GitHub Action](https://github.com/microsoft/security-devops-action) that scans the infrastructure-as-code files and generates a report containing any detected issues.
+To ensure continued best practices in your own repository, we recommend that anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled.

+You may want to consider additional security measures, such as:

+* Protecting the Azure Container Apps instance with a [firewall](https://learn.microsoft.com/azure/container-apps/waf-app-gateway) and/or [Virtual Network](https://learn.microsoft.com/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).

 ## Resources